Genivia/ugrep/README.md

            %b     the byte offset of the match.

-           %w     the width of the match in the number of (wide) characters.

-           %d     the size of the match in the number of bytes matched.
+           %t     a tab character.

+           %s     the separator, see also %S and %$.

+           %~     a newline character.

            %m     the number of matches or matched files.

-           %s     the match as a raw string of bytes.
+           %o     the match as a raw string of bytes.

+           %q     the match as a quoted string replacing " and \ by \" and \\.

            %c     the match formatted as a quoted C/C++ string.